Comet grouper: Distribution

 The comet grouper has a wide Indo-Pacific distribution and is found from the Red Sea southwards along the African coast to South Africa and east through the Indian Ocean, including the Comoros, Madagascar, Aldabra, Mauritius, Chagos and Réunion, and on into the Pacific.
 In the Western Pacific Ocean it extends as far north as southern Japan and the Ogasawara Islands and as far south as New South Wales in Australia.
-It recahes New Caledonia, Fiji, Rotuma and the Cook Islands.
+It reaches New Caledonia, Fiji, Rotuma and the Cook Islands.

 Habitat and biology

 The comet grouper is found near coral reefs on slopes off islands, of sea mounts or the continental shelf at depths from 80 to 370 m where it feeds on benthic fish and large invertebrates.
 Its biology is poorly understood.
 This species harbours several parasite species, including the diplectanid monogeneans Pseudorhabdosynochus morrhua and P. variabilis.

 Taxonomy

 The comet grouper was first formally described as Serranus morhua in 1828 by the French zoologist Achille Valenciennes (1794-1865) with the type locality given as Mauritius.
 It is sometimes confused with its relatives E. poecilonotus, E. radiatus, and E. tuamotoensis.